moby/moby/docs/sources/installation/ubuntulinux.md

 To install the latest Ubuntu package (may not be the latest Docker release):

+    $ /bin/bash      # the following assumes we are in the bash shell
     $ sudo apt-get update
     $ sudo apt-get install docker.io
     $ sudo ln -sf /usr/bin/docker.io /usr/local/bin/docker